shivam682/Blogging-Application-backend/README.md

 ## Overview

 This is a comprehensive blogging application backend built using Spring Boot.
 It provides user registration, user management with assigned roles, and CRUD operations for blog posts and comments.
+Please refer Ap-Documentation.pdf present in the repo for understanding of schema and Api formats.

 ## Features